genomics-education-alliance/leptin-rna-seq-lesson/section-3.rst

       while read line; do prefetch $line; done<finalsamples.txt; done

-A loop usually takes several files any performs one or more operations to that file.
+A loop usually takes several files and performs one or more operations to that file.
 See the Software Carpentry |loop lesson| for more on this.

 **Variables**